twitterusers/twitterusers.github.io/README.md

   <h1>Directory</h1>

   <p>
-    A community directory of archived X (formerly Twitter) handles &mdash;
+    A community directory of archived X (formerly Twitter) handles.
-    each entry links out to the current live profile and to its history on the Wayback Machine.
+    Each entry links out to the current live profile and to its history on the Wayback Machine.
   </p>